IMMM-SFA/bonney_et_al_data_2025/workflow/MSD-README.md

-# Data Documentation

-This dataset contains synthetically generated streamflow realizations for several river basins in Texas.
+# Synthetic Streamflow Datasets Derived from DOE 9505 for Select Texas Basins

-The dataset is generated using a Bayesian Hidden Markov Model (BHMM) trained on the [DOE 9505 streamflow projection ensemble](https://hydrosource.ornl.gov/data/datasets/9505v3_1/).
-A set of 1000 streamflow realizations and corresponding outputs from WRAP are generated for three river basins in texas using seven different subsets of the 9505 ensemble.
+This dataset is generated using a Bayesian Hidden Markov Model (BHMM) trained on the [DOE 9505 streamflow projection ensemble](https://doi.ccs.ornl.gov/dataset/9d3ff396-992d-5bd7-ab02-d21ec6193147).
+A set of 21,000 streamflow realizations are generated for three river basins in Texas using seven different subsets of the 9505 ensemble.

 Basins:
 - Colorado River Basin